inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

       - ../services/inventory/schema.graphql
 ```

-Now when you run `inigo get service` you should see `apollo-gateway-fed-2-demo` with its subgraph services:
+Now when you run `inigo get service` you should see `apollo-gateway-fed-2-demo:dev` with its subgraph services, but they will not yet be running:

 ```shell
 inigo get service